outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - can be optimized with reductions like:
       - 'calculating the most different distortions that will reduce possible values the quickest & applying those distortions'

-  - add other interfaces to ml (beyond intent interface)
+  - add other interfaces to ml problem space (beyond intent interface)

     - interface interface

-      - calculating perspectives (including interface components like origin-target differences & important concepts/priorities/filters) of the ml problem/solution space and applying them to generate a structure that applies multiple perspectives, like the:
+      - calculating perspectives (interfaces with intent, including interface components like origin-target differences & important concepts/priorities/filters) of the ml problem/solution space and applying them to generate a structure that applies multiple perspectives, like the:
         - possibility perspective
           - random/corrupted: the possibility that each or a subset of data points is incorrect/corrupted or random
           - incomplete: the possibility that variables are missing